tastethedream/nd032-c3-asynchronous-programming-with-javascript-project-starter/project_notes/workbook.md

  # Workbook for Udaciracer project

- Fork the original Mars Dashboard Repo
- Ensure yarn is available on the development machine Get a NASA developer API key

 ## Task 1 - Initialise the environment
 - [x] Fork the udacity repo
 - [x] Clone the udacity repo